Ashwagandha vs Lion's Mane: The Body-Brain Divide

 Lion's Mane: 3 landmark RCTs | Evidence: Strong

 Here is the question most people get wrong: ashwagandha and lion's mane are not competitors.
 They are not even in the same category.
-We call this The Body-Brain Divide — ashwagandha is a body adaptogen that manages the stress response from the nervous system down; lion's mane is a brain mushroom that supports cognitive function from the neurons up.
-One keeps the body from breaking down under stress; the other keeps the mind sharp as you age.
+We call this The Body-Brain Divide — ashwagandha is a body adaptogen traditionally used to support the body's stress response; lion's mane is a brain mushroom traditionally used to support cognitive wellbeing.
 They are two halves of a whole, and understanding the divide is the key to using both intelligently.

 What Is Ashwagandha?